dfinity/sol-rpc-canister/README.md

 * **Configurable consensus strategy**: Choose how responses from multiple providers are aggregated depending on the needs of your application, e.g., 3-out-of-5 meaning that 5 providers will be queried and the overall response will be successful if at least 3 do agree (equality).
 * **Pay directly in cycles**: No need to take care of API keys, each request can be paid for by attaching cycles.
 * **Bring your own**:
     * A Solana RPC method is not supported?
-There is an endpoint to send any JSON-RPC request.
+There is an endpoint (`jsonRequest`) to send any JSON-RPC request.
     * Missing your favorite Solana JSON-RPC provider?
-You can specify your own providers.
+You can specify your own providers (`RpcSources::Custom`).

 ## Usage

-The SOL RPC canister runs on the [fiduciary subnet](https://internetcomputer.org/docs/current/concepts/subnet-types#fiduciary-subnets) with the following principal: [`tghme-zyaaa-aaaar-qarca-cai`](https://dashboard.internetcomputer.org/canister/tghme-zyaaa-aaaar-qarca-cai).
+The SOL RPC canister runs on the [fiduciary subnet](https://internetcomputer.org/docs/building-apps/developing-canisters/deploy-specific-subnet#fiduciary-subnets) with the following principal: [`tghme-zyaaa-aaaar-qarca-cai`](https://dashboard.internetcomputer.org/canister/tghme-zyaaa-aaaar-qarca-cai).

 Refer to the [Reproducible Build](#reproducible-build) section for information on how to verify the hash of the deployed WebAssembly module.